1993831/TDD-practice/README.md

 2.Go into the project route directory ,and run the command `npm install`.

-3.Run the test suites using the commamd `npm test`.
+3.Run the test suites using the command `npm test`.

-If the command `npm test` doesnt work you may need to install mocha globally on your machine.do this with the command `npm install -g mocha`.
+**If the command `npm test` doesn't work you may need to install mocha globally on your machine.do this with the command `npm install -g mocha`**

 ## what we learned  while working on this project.

--I learnt how to use chai assertion syntax for unit test.
+* I learnt how to use chai assertion syntax for unit test.

--Command to run and test mocha code
+* Command to run and test mocha code

--javascript syntax
+* javascript syntax

--push the and commit the code
+* push the and commit the code